rodneykabiru/yolo/explanation.md

 # Docker-compose Volume and Usage Defination
 This is meant to allocate storage of data in the containers.
 The advantage of it is that container can be deleted but the data may still remain and be used in future containers.

+# Playbook
+This file contains the script for running set of tasks by the control node to the host servers.

 # Git Workflow Used

 git clone (url repo)